niranjanbala/remoteinbound.com/ADMIN_PANEL.md

-# RemoteInbound Admin Panel
+# Remote Inbound Admin Panel

 ## Overview

-The RemoteInbound Admin Panel is a comprehensive management system for administrators to manage users, events, and platform settings.
+The Remote Inbound Admin Panel is a comprehensive management system for administrators to manage users, events, and platform settings.
 It provides a secure, user-friendly interface for all administrative tasks.

 ## Features